tenzinl4ma/Unit2_repo/Project/project001.md

 After discussing the problem with the residents, it became clear that the root cause might not only be related to personal habits but could also be influenced by environmental factors such as temperature, humidity, and air pressure.
 Although these factors are not always physically noticeable, they might have an impact on sleep quality, leading to the late bedtimes and poor morning routines observed.

-The residents need a way to monitor and track these environmental conditions to determine if they are affecting their sleep and, if so, how they can improve their environment to ensure better sleep quality.
+My client need a way to monitor and track these environmental conditions to determine if they are affecting their sleep and, if so, how they can improve their environment to ensure better sleep quality.

 ---